am-MongoDB/mongo-repl-test/README.md

 exit
 ```

 Open and review the application code in the [app.js](./app.js) file.
+Explain the nature of the app.
+Ensure to cover the MongoClient, the read and write queries.

 In **another** terminal, start the application process: